Dr. Melike Schalomon

 Allan has also taught at the University of Alberta, the University of Edinburgh and Red Deer College.
 He holds a PhD in Composition from the University of Edinburgh, a Master of Music degree in composition and a Bachelor of Music degree in performance from the University of Alberta and a Diploma in Jazz Studies from Humber College.

 One of Canada’s busiest composers, Allan has written for solo instruments, orchestra, choir, brass quintet, wind ensemble, big band, film, television and theatre.
 His music has been performed by some of the finest ensembles and soloists in the world and appears on over 30 CD's including three; Collaborations, O Music and Dreaming: The Prague Sessions, dedicated entirely to his music.
 Many of these performances have been in the world’s major concert halls including; Symphony Hall's in Boston and Detroit, Tchaikovsky Hall in Russia, the Royal Concertgebouw in Amsterdam and twice at Carnegie Hall in 2012.
 For five years (1999‐2004) he was Composer-in-Residence with the Edmonton Symphony Orchestra and in 2012 his CD O Music was nominated for two Western Canadian Music Awards and won for Best Classical Composition.

-Interim Dean, Faculty of Health and Community Studies
+Dean, Health and Community Studies

 Dr. Christy Raymond